 “There is absolutely no plan to go further in deleveraging,” Bonnafe said.
 BNP Paribas’s core Tier 1 ratio under Basel III reached 9.5 percent at the end of September, exceeding the bank’s goal.

 Securities firms in the U.S. and Europe have posted gains in revenue since Draghi’s July pledge to defend the euro with “whatever it takes” sparked a rally in bond markets.
 Deutsche Bank last week posted an increase in third-quarter profit as revenue from trading bonds and other products jumped 67 percent.
-Goldman Sachs Group Inc. (GS) last month said its fixed-income, currencies and commodities revenue climbed 28 percent in the third quarter from a year earlier.
+Goldman Sachs Group Inc. (GS:US) last month said its fixed-income, currencies and commodities revenue climbed 28 percent in the third quarter from a year earlier.